Earth 2 (TV series): Plot

-In 2192 most of the human population had fled Earth to live on large orbiting space stations.
-Only a small number of humans remain on the Earth's surface as the Earth had become mostly uninhabitable.
+In 2192, most of the human population has fled Earth to live on large orbiting space stations.
+Only a small number of humans remain on the Earth's surface as the Earth has become mostly uninhabitable.

-Billionaire Devon Adair's eight-year-old son, Ulysses Adair, had contracted a rare, fatal disease called "the syndrome", a condition whose existence is not acknowledged by the government and medical community.
+Billionaire Devon Adair's eight-year-old son, Ulysses Adair, has contracted a rare, fatal disease called "the syndrome", a condition whose existence is not acknowledged by the government and medical community.
 It is theorized that this disease, which affects only children, is somehow caused by the lack of an Earth-like environment.
 Most children who are born with the disease do not live past the age of nine.

-Desperate to save her son, Devon puts together a group who will pioneer the effort to settle a planet 22 light-years away from Earth, on which other families with members thus afflicted can settle.
+Desperate to save her son, Adair puts together a group who will pioneer the effort to settle a planet 22 light-years away from Earth, on which other families with members thus afflicted can settle.
 The eventual colonization of the planet, however, is opposed by the government.
 Secret monitoring and agent infiltration threaten the creation of the colony of New Pacifica.
 Hours before Adair's group intends to leave, a bomb is discovered, set to explode the hour the ship would leave.
 The Eden Project leaves immediately, jettisoning the bomb before detonation.
 In "The Church of Morgan", it is revealed this bomb was planted by the Council to stop the ship from leaving.

 Twenty-two years later, the ship arrives at G889, but it crash lands a great distance from the planned landing site.
-With her group scattered on the planet and supplies missing, Devon marshals what survivors she can find and begins heading west to the planned site of New Pacifica.
+With her group scattered on the planet and supplies missing, Adair marshals what survivors she can find and begins heading west to the planned site of New Pacifica.

 During their travels, Adair and her companions slowly learn to cope with life on the alien world, which at first seems superficially Earth-like but which is gradually revealed to have a very different ecology, including at least two different native sentient and humanoid species—a short and stout race at the level of development of hunter-gatherers, with a propensity towards kleptomania, known as "Grendlers" and the much taller and lankier "Terrians", who are capable of telepathic communication, can tear rents and tunnels in the earth through a pseudo-psychic process and whose well-being is somehow linked to that of the planet.
 The survivors also learn that the Council—a government group that seems to wield most of the power on the space stations—wants to gain control of G889 for resettlement.
 Through their various experiments, they have learned that they cannot remove the Terrians without killing the planet.
-This complicates matters, because Devon's son, who has been healed by the Terrians and who had begun to exhibit some of their unique characteristics, has become the key to the Council's plan for the planet.
+This complicates matters, because Adair's son, who has been healed by the Terrians and begun to exhibit some of their unique characteristics, has become the key to the Council's plan for the planet.